juliangiebel/SS14.MapServer/docs/Writerside/topics/Quickstart.md

       - ./build:/app/build
     ports:
       - 5218:80 # Replace 5218 with the port you need
-    # Disables core dumps to prevent maprenderer crashes from filling up your hard drive with over a gigabyte per dump
+    # Disables core dumps to prevent map renderer crashes from filling
+    # up your hard drive with over a gigabyte per dump
     ulimits:
       core:
         hard: 0